Elanco Animal Health (NYSE:ELAN) Updates FY 2021 Earnings Guidance

-Elanco Animal Health (NYSE:ELAN) last announced its quarterly earnings data on Sunday, August 8th.
-The company reported $0.28 EPS for the quarter, beating the Zacks’ consensus estimate of $0.26 by $0.02.
-The business had revenue of $1.28 billion during the quarter, compared to analyst estimates of $1.24 billion.
-Elanco Animal Health had a negative net margin of 16.02% and a positive return on equity of 5.24%.
-The firm’s revenue for the quarter was up 118.3% on a year-over-year basis.
-During the same quarter in the prior year, the business earned ($0.09) earnings per share.
-On average, equities research analysts anticipate that Elanco Animal Health will post 1.01 EPS for the current fiscal year.

-In other Elanco Animal Health news, major shareholder Elanco Animal Health Inc acquired 45,508,938 shares of the stock in a transaction on Friday, August 27th.
-The shares were purchased at an average price of $9.25 per share, for a total transaction of $420,957,676.50.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Michael J. Harrington acquired 3,000 shares of the stock in a transaction on Wednesday, August 11th.
-The shares were acquired at an average price of $28.98 per share, for a total transaction of $86,940.00.
-Following the acquisition, the director now owns 25,684 shares of the company’s stock, valued at approximately $744,322.32.
+In other news, major shareholder Elanco Animal Health Inc acquired 45,508,938 shares of the firm’s stock in a transaction that occurred on Friday, August 27th.
+The stock was bought at an average cost of $9.25 per share, for a total transaction of $420,957,676.50.
+The acquisition was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Also, CEO Jeffrey N. Simmons acquired 16,850 shares of the firm’s stock in a transaction on Wednesday, August 11th.
+The shares were bought at an average price of $29.70 per share, for a total transaction of $500,445.00.
+Following the completion of the transaction, the chief executive officer now owns 568,577 shares of the company’s stock, valued at $16,886,736.90.
 The disclosure for this purchase can be found here.
-Over the last three months, insiders have purchased 45,528,788 shares of company stock worth $421,545,062.
-6.11% of the stock is owned by insiders.
+Insiders purchased 45,528,788 shares of company stock worth $421,545,062 over the last ninety days.
+6.11% of the stock is currently owned by insiders.

 Elanco Animal Health, Inc engages in the innovation, development, manufacture and market products for companion and food animals.
 It offers products through the following four categories: Companion Animal Disease Prevention, Companion Animal Therapeutics, Food Animal Future Protein & Health, and Food Animal Ruminants & Swine.